jnozzi/cocoadev.com/markdown/MethodSignature.md

 It will work fine.
 It's probably not a good idea to do this kind of thing because of readability, etc., but it's not illegal.

-*In fact if you look at old General/NeXT step code you'll notice it was always (well almost always) done this way*
+*In fact if you look at old NeXT step code you'll notice it was always (well almost always) done this way*